Contrasting Cyber Apps World (CYAP) & Its Peers

-Cyber Apps World (OTCMKTS:CYAP – Get Rating) is one of 60 public companies in the “Management consulting services” industry, but how does it contrast to its rivals?
-We will compare Cyber Apps World to related businesses based on the strength of its dividends, risk, analyst recommendations, institutional ownership, earnings, valuation and profitability.
+Cyber Apps World (OTCMKTS:CYAP – Get Rating) is one of 60 publicly-traded companies in the “Management consulting services” industry, but how does it contrast to its peers?
+We will compare Cyber Apps World to related businesses based on the strength of its profitability, analyst recommendations, earnings, valuation, institutional ownership, risk and dividends.

-Cyber Apps World has a beta of 2.07, meaning that its share price is 107% more volatile than the S&P 500.
-Comparatively, Cyber Apps World’s rivals have a beta of 1.70, meaning that their average share price is 70% more volatile than the S&P 500.

 Analyst Ratings

-This is a breakdown of recent ratings for Cyber Apps World and its rivals, as provided by MarketBeat.com.
+This is a summary of current ratings and price targets for Cyber Apps World and its peers, as provided by MarketBeat.com.

 |Sell Ratings